keizer619/release-notes/ballerina-release-notes-0.991.0.md

 # Highlights
-[Key highlights of Ballerina language included into this release]

 - Improved Error handling with new checkpanic expression.
 Now error values can no longer be ignored using "_".
 - Improved type checking with union type.